 Perception is a funny thing.
 For those of you who have not been living under a rock for the past few years, you have no doubt heard that the housing market is not as healthy as it once was.
-It has had an impact on almost everyone in one form or another, and while it will have its ups and downs, it doesn’t appear that it will be recovering too much in the near future.
+It has impacted almost everyone in one form or another, and while it will have its difficulties, it doesn’t appear it will recover too much in the near future.

-Millions of people have lost or are going to lose their house to foreclosure.
+Millions of people have lost or will lose their house to foreclosure.
 It is on the news every day.
-Millions of people are having to Short Sale their home, meaning that they are giving the bank less than what was originally borrowed, because their home is no longer worth what it was when they purchased it.
-It is in the news every day.
+Millions of people are having to Short Sale their home, meaning they are giving the bank less than what they originally borrowed because their home is no longer worth what it was when they purchased it.
 Millions of people are being displaced because of job loss, decreased income, and the inability to hold on to the asset that for so long was appreciating in value.
-Not many places you can go and not hear someone talking about it.
+Few places you can go and not hear someone talking about it.

-The comp home was in much better condition, something I tried to gently explain to the prospective Seller.
+The home down the street was in much better condition, something I tried to gently explain to the prospective Seller.
 As he politely argued with his perception of my obviously skewed comparable properties, he explained that he had done some updating that had made his home worth more than the others.
-When I pressed him on what he had done, he explained that he had recently put in a new toilet.
+When I pressed him on what he had done, he explained he had recently put in a new toilet.

 Perception is a funny thing . . .